Aman-05-hub/calendar-generation-in-c/README.md

-Algorithim of the goes as: Note : Program Starts from main function (int main())
+Note : Program Starts from main function (int main()) Algorithim of the code  goes as:

 Step-1 We take the year(century) from user as int value and store it in 'year'